HeRAMS-WHO/herams-i18n/docs/index.rst

 Project Permissions
 ~~~~~~~~~~~~~~~~~~~~~

 Similar to workspace permissions, permissions can also be granted at the project level.
-It is important to note that if permissions are granted at the *Project level*, users are being granted access to all workspaces.
-For example, if a user is granted *Edit* permission at the *Project level*, they can edit data for all workspace.
-In contrast, if a user is granted access at the *Workspace level*, they are only able to contribute data to that specific workspace.
+It is important to note that if permissions are granted at the *project level*, users are being granted access to all workspaces.
+For example, if a user is granted *edit* permission at the **project level**, they can edit data for all workspace.
+In contrast, if a user is granted access at the **workspace level**, they are only able to contribute data to that specific workspace.

 There are five permissions that can be granted at the project level.

-**View dashboard**: Grants access exclusively to the *Project Dashboard*.
-Granting users explicit access to the *Project Dashboard* is only required for *Closed* or *Private* projects.
-For all other projects, any user subscribed to the platform will be able to view the *Project Dashboard*.
+**View dashboard**: Grants access exclusively to the *Project dashboard*.
+Granting users explicit access to the *Project dashboard* is only required for *closed* or *private* projects.
+For all other projects, any user subscribed to the platform will be able to view the *Project dashboard*.

 **Edit data**: Allows user to create, edit and delete records in any workspace of the project.